sz332/betterzoo/README.md

   * Have a nice OO design
   * Use SOLID principles
+  * Use immutable classes, if possible
+  * Use unit tests to check whether your code is good
-  * Store the data in a database (in memory database is perfect) and access it through JDBC
+  * +1 store data in database (a simple in-memory database is more than sufficient)

+# Requirements